 What are the advantages of OLED?

-LG, pretty much the only consistent producer of OLED televisions on the planet currently, likes to use the term "infinite contrast" to describe how the self-lighting pixels switch off completely when reproducing black giving it an "absolute" black color instead of a "relative" black.
+LG and Panasonic, pretty much the only two consistent producers of OLED televisions on the planet, like to use the term "infinite contrast" to describe how the self-lighting pixels switch off completely when reproducing black giving it an "absolute" black color instead of a "relative" black that only describes how dark one pixel can get compared to the brightest pixel on the screen.

-The result is awesomely deep blacks and bright, peak whites, as well as improved color accuracy - and all from a form factor that's just a few millimetres in depth and much lighter than standard TVs.
+And, because the lighting source they use is so tiny, the depth of screen sizes has shrunk at the same rate.
+That means OLED TVs have awesomely deep blacks and bright, peak whites, improved color accuracy as well as smooth responsive motion - and all from a form factor that's just a few millimetres in depth and much lighter than standard TVs.

 Which OLED TVs are out now?